groupdocs-conversion/GroupDocs.Conversion-Products/english/conversion/java/emf-to-docm.md

         - icon: "far fa-file-EMF"
           title: " About EMF File Format"
           content: |
             Enhanced metafile format (EMF) stores graphical images device-independently.
 Metafiles of EMF comprises of variable-length records in chronological order that can render the stored image after parsing on any output device.
 These variable-length records can be definitions of enclosed objects, commands for drawing, and graphics properties critical to render the image accurately.
-When a device opens an EMF metafile using its own graphics environment, the proportions, dimensions, colors and other graphic properties of original image remains same regardless of the opening device platform.

           link: "https://docs.fileformat.com/image/emf/"

     format:
         # format loop
-        - icon: "far fa-file-word-o"
+        - icon: "far fa-file-word"
           title: " About DOCM File Format"
           content: |
             DOCM files are Microsoft Word 2007 or higher generated documents with the ability to run macros.
 It is similar to DOCX file format but the ability to run macros makes it different from DOCX.
-Like DOCX, DOCM files can be store text, images, tables, shapes, charts and other contents.The capability to run macros make it easy to save time by executing the series of commands in the form of recorded actions for automatic completion of a task.
+Like DOCX, DOCM files can be store text, images, tables, shapes, charts and other contents.
+The capability to run macros make it easy to save time by executing the series of commands in the form of recorded actions for automatic completion of a task.
 DOCM files can be opened and edited in Microsoft Word 2007 and above.

           link: "https://docs.fileformat.com/word-processing/docm/"